neptunelabs/fsi-layers-samples/samples/trains/README.md

   ...
 ```

-By using the function moveLayers the FSI Layer method *setProperties* ([see manual for more information](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-layers/javascript-interface)) is called.
+The function moveLayers calls the FSI layer method *setProperties* ([see the manual for more information](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-layers/javascript-interface)).

 With the parameters *rotate*, *left*, *right* & *bottom* the layers are animated ([all available parameters for FSI Layers](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-layers/parameters)).

-Afterwards, *render* renders the current state of FSI Layers.
-It's important to only call this after changing properties.
+Then *render* renders the current state of the FSI layers.
+It's important to call this only after changing properties.

 ```javascript
 moveLayers() {
   this.layers.setProperties(["windmill-blades"], { rotate: this.rMill++ });